Router9

 base_url: https://api.router9.com/v1

-api_mode: openai
+api_mode: chat_completions

 API Key